Information for patients

 If you have any worries or concerns, see the contact numbers at the end of this leaflet.

-You should continue other medications as usual.
+You should continue any other medications as usual.

 What will happen after my stress echo?

-After the echo, you may be asked to sit quietly for about 20 minutes.
 This is to make sure the effects of the stress medicine have completely worn off.

 Can I drive home after my procedure?

 If you have the ‘atropine’ medication, it can make your vision blurred and you cannot drive or operate machinery until the following day.
+You will be told by the team if this is the case.

 When will I be told the results of my scan?

-In these cases, the Doctor or specialist Nurse who requested the stress test will contact you later to update you.
+In these cases, the Doctor or Specialist Nurse who requested the stress test will contact you later to update you.
 This may be via letter or a clinic appointment.

 Contact numbers